zotonic/zotonic/doc/cookbook/custom-controller.rst

         {<<"Hello world and all the people in it!">>, Context}.

-To be able to handle HTTP requests with this controller, you need to :ref:`define a dispatch rule <defining-dispatch-rules>` that maps some request URL to this controller:
+To be able to handle HTTP requests with this controller, you need to :ref:`define a dispatch rule <guide-dispatch>` that maps some request URL to this controller:

 .. code-block:: erlang